 Valid is False, the validation fails and the False branch of the If flow runs.

-Only the fields you set as mandatory are validated.
-The fields that you don't set as mandatory are skipped during the validation, as they are considered optional.
+The app validates only the fields you set as mandatory.
+The app skips the fields that you don't set as mandatory, as those fields are then optional.

 Customizing validation error and warning messages